OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The card expands on hover, revealing more content with a smooth transition.
-We'll use standard CSS3 properties for this effect.
-No JavaScript required!
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+The effect involves a card that expands vertically when hovered over, revealing hidden content with a smooth transition.
+We'll leverage CSS transitions and transforms for this effect.

 **Description of the Styling:**

-The card is designed with a simple box structure.
-The primary content is initially visible, while secondary content is hidden.
-On hover, the card expands vertically, revealing the hidden content.
-A subtle transition effect makes the expansion smooth and visually appealing.
-We'll use a simple gradient for background styling.
+The card initially displays a concise title and a small image.
+On hover, the card smoothly expands to reveal additional text content below the initial image.
+The expansion is achieved using CSS transitions on the `height` and `transform` properties, creating a subtle vertical "lift" effect as it expands.
+We'll use simple styling to keep the card clean and modern.
+While this example doesn't utilize a specific framework like Tailwind CSS, the principles can be readily adapted for framework integration.

 **Full Code:**